Sigma Phi: Symbols

 The Sigma Phi badge is a monogram with a jeweled Σ directly over a Φ that is either plain or chased.
 It was designed by Charles N. Rowley, founder of the Beta of New York chapter.
-In 1879, Baird's stated that the badge was royal purple.
+In 1879, Baird's Manual of American College Fraternities stated that the badge was royal purple.
+Since 1879, the badge has been produced mainly in gold.
+Its pledge pin is a light blue and white button.